victorocna/express-mongo-api-starter/README.md

 ## Features

-### Logger
+### Plugins and integrations

-You can use the logger from lib folder to log anything with different logging levels.
+You can use the common integrations from the `plugins` folder: AWS, Netopia, Postmark and Smartbill.

-By default the logs will not be enabled on production environments.
-To overwrite this behaviour use the `LOG_EVERYWHERE` environment variable and set its value to `"yes"`.
+Each common integration has an extensive documentation, code samples and step-by-step instructions.

 ### Loading and error states